w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/testing-audio-descriptions.md

 status: developing
 ---

-The content author(s) conducted tests with users who need :term[audio description] and fixed issues based on findings.
+TContent author(s) tests(ed) with users who need :term[audio descriptions] and fixed issues based on findings.

 * Types of disabilities each user had
 * Number of users (for each type of disability)